vidriotech/activity-viewer2/README.rst

 Running the viewer
 ~~~~~~~~~~~~~~~~~~

-Paths to the settings file and data files are made available to the frontend
-(Electron) process by way of a GET request to the ``/settings`` endpoint.
-In
-order to circumvent the zombie process issue (see below), the frontend and
-backend processes should currently be run in two separate terminals.

-First, with the virtualenv activated, simply run ``viewer start-daemon`` if
-your settings file is in the current directory, or if you want to use the
-default settings.
-Otherwise, run
-``viewer start-daemon /path/to/settings.json``. **Ensure that you have set**
-**your data files in the** ``dataFiles`` **field in your settings.json**.
+If you installed the binary on Windows, you should see an Activity Viewer entry in your Start menu.
+Simply double-click that and the viewer will start up.

+Otherwise, you'll need two terminals.
+In the first terminal, activate your virtualenv and run ``viewerd start-daemon``.
-Next, ``cd`` into the app/ directory and run ``npm start``.
-The frontend
+In the second terminal, ``cd`` into the app/ directory and run ``yarn start``.
-process will send a GET request to the viewer daemon to fetch the currently
-loaded settings.

-We have tested the viewer with up to 20 penetrations and performance is
-adequate so far.
+After a few moments, the frontend process will fully load.

+On startup, the viewer prompts you to load a settings file or some data files, which you can do by
+selecting the appropriate option from the File menu.
+Selecting only data files will use the default settings, or you can specify data files within your settings file.

+For a description of the formats of the settings and data files, please read
+`this section <https://vidriotech.github.io/activity-viewer2/usage.html#input-files>`_ of the docs.

 Current limitations and known issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~